kremity/ennatuurlijk/README.md

-# ennatuurlijk
+### Show-case project for Ennatuurlijk

-Show-case data engineering project for Ennatuurlijk!
+This project will show-case my work done for applying for the Data Engineer role at Ennatuurlijk.